-Para 4 (1) IV (i) of Schedule I of the Mahatma GNREG Act provides for rural sanitation works under Rural Infrastructure category, wherein solid and liquid waste management works (SLWM) may be undertaken amongst other listed works.
-Accordingly, works like construction of Individual Household Latrines (IHHLs), soak pits, village drains for disposal of grey water, stabilization ponds (3/5 ponds system) for treatment of grey water and construction of infrastructures for composting may be undertaken under Mahatma Gandhi NREGS as standalone works.
-For comprehensive management of solid waste, it is advised that: -
+Para 4 (1) IV (i) of Schedule I of the Mahatma Gandhi NREG Act provides for rural sanitation works under Rural Infrastructure category, wherein solid and liquid waste management works (SLWM) may be undertaken amongst other listed works.
+Accordingly, works like construction of Individual Household Latrines (IHHLs), soak pits, village drains for disposal of grey water, stabilization ponds (3/5 ponds system) for treatment of grey water and construction of infrastructures for composting may be undertaken under Mahatma NREGS standalone works.
+Gandhi as For comprehensive management of solid waste, it is advised that: -